enealexandrubogdan/address_extraction/README.md

 - The program relies on the availability and accessibility of the websites.
 If a website is down or inaccessible, the program will record an error.

+### Future Improvements (Multiprocessing)

+1. **Improved Performance**: The program currently processes websites sequentially, meaning it processes one website at a time.
+By introducing multiprocessing, you can leverage the power of multiple CPU cores to process multiple websites simultaneously.
+This can significantly improve the overall performance and reduce the execution time of the program, especially when dealing with a large number of websites.

+2. **Increased Efficiency**: With multiprocessing, the program can take full advantage of the available system resources and distribute the workload across multiple processes.
+This can lead to better resource utilization and increased efficiency in processing the websites.

+3. **Scalability**: Multiprocessing allows the program to scale and handle a larger number of websites efficiently.
+As the number of websites increases, multiprocessing enables parallel processing, ensuring that each website is processed concurrently, resulting in faster execution times.

+Overall, adding multiprocessing to the program can significantly enhance its performance, efficiency, and scalability, providing a more responsive and adaptable solution for processing websites.

+### Problems I've ran into

+1. AI Language Detect - Implementing an AI Language Detector for the program can be challenging due to the complexity of Natural Language Processing (NLP) and the inherent variability and ambiguity in language.
+Developing an accurate language detector requires expertise in linguistic patterns, statistical models, and machine learning algorithms.

+2. Multiprocessing - Coordinating multiple processes and managing inter-process communication adds complexity to the program's logic.
+Additionally, the effectiveness of multiprocessing relies on the availability of sufficient computational resources, such as CPU cores, memory, and I/O bandwidth.

 ### Conclusion

 The Address Extraction Program simplifies the task of extracting address information from websites.
 By automating the web scraping process, it provides a convenient and efficient solution for gathering address data from multiple websites.
 This program can be useful for various applications, such as data analysis, data enrichment, and research.